 How Oxidation Can Affect Our Health

 An antioxidant has one key function, that is to deliver electrons to free radicals that have none.
-This stops them taking electrons from living cells.
+This stops them from taking electrons from living cells.
 The most effective antioxidants are those which can be absorbed easily, also known as being bioavailable.
-As free radical damage has been linked to pain, ageing, disease and inflammation, each year huge amounts of money are spent by people buying antioxidants.
-Indeed, it has been hypothesised that free radicals are in fact the reason we do age.
+As free radical damage has been linked to pain, aging, disease, and inflammation, each year huge amounts of money are spent by people buying antioxidants.
+Indeed, it has been hypothesized that free radicals are in fact the reason we do age.
 Either way, having a steady supply of antioxidants can keep us in good condition and help us to age healthily.

 It’s a measure of electron activity, but also a measure of the potential antioxidant power of a solution.
 A negative ORP reading reveals that the liquid has plenty of electrons, therefore it can be used as an antioxidant.
 The higher the negative number, the more antioxidant it is.
 If we look at the average bottled h20 we are likely to find an ORP of around +150 to +300 millivolts (mV).
 In aqua from the mains supply, that number increases to as high as +500, making it rich in free radicals.

 Conversely, the ORP value of fresh orange juice lies between -200 and -100, making it a robust antioxidant until it is poured.
 Once it reaches the air it oxidizes and no longer has antioxidant properties.
 Orange juice that has been processed has a high ORP of +200mV, making it more likely to introduce free radicals to your system.
 In its pure form, vitamin c is an antioxidant.
 We add it to juices because it gives its electrons and halts the browning process.